viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

 - [Pure localization](#localize-only)

 Creating and updating SLAM maps with Cartographer is especially CPU-intensive, so the `cartographer` modular resource runs in the cloud for these two tasks.
-For doing pure localization on an existing map, the `cartographer` modular resource runs locally on your robot.
+For doing pure localization on an existing map, the `cartographer` modular resource runs locally on your machine.

 {{% alert title="Info" color="info" %}}